uwdb/equi-vocal-demo/README.md

 	line 11: change filepath in sys.path.append() to path to EQUI-VOCAL directory

 	line 12: comment out

 	line 67: change input_dir value to path to EQUI-VOCAL/inputs folder

-# Start the server
+# Start and stop the server
 brew services restart postgresql@14 pg_ctl -D /usr/local/var/postgresql@14 restart
+brew services stop postgresql@14
 # Connect to server
 The name of the database is `equi_app`